eouzoe/forge/README.md

 ## The Building Block Model

-Forge organises computation into **blocks** — self-contained units of capability, each described by a manifest and backed by a Nix derivation.
+Apeiron organises computation into **blocks** — self-contained units of capability, each described by a manifest and backed by a Nix derivation.

 A block might be a Git environment.
 A Rust toolchain.
 A search engine.
 A security scanner.
 Blocks compose: a Rust development environment depends on Git, and a CI pipeline depends on both.